HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Applications

 \subsection{Freestream receptivity analysis}

 Finally, we illustrate the freestream receptivity capability of the code.
-In this analysis, the objective is to determine the optimal freestream disturbance that maximizes the post-shock energy growth at a target time $t = 5\,R/U_\infty$.
+In this analysis, the objective is to determine the optimal freestream disturbance that maximizes the post-shock energy growth at a target time $t = 10\,R/U_\infty$.
 The resulting energy amplification history is shown in figure~\ref{fig:freestream_energy}.
-In contrast to the transient growth case, the energy amplification is substantially larger, reaching a value close to $30,000$.
-The reason for this significant increase is twofold.
-First, the energy amplification across the shock wave scales as $\mathrm{M}_\infty^2$~\citep{mckenzie1968interaction}; at the present Mach number this introduces a large multiplicative factor that, combined with the shear-layer amplification mechanisms in the boundary layer and stagnation region, leads to very large overall energy growth.
-The decomposition of the Chu energy norm identifies the kinetic energy component $E_k$ as the dominant contributor to the total amplification.
+In contrast to the transient growth case, the energy amplification is substantially larger, reaching a value close to $2,000$.
+This larger gain has two sources: amplification and mode conversion during shock transmission, followed by non-modal amplification in the post-shock shear layers.
+LIA predicts that shock transmission and generation coefficients depend strongly on Mach number \citep{mckenzie1968interaction}, so the strong bow shock provides a large input--output gain for selected incident disturbances.
+In the present case, the Chu-energy decomposition identifies the entropic energy component $E_s$ as the dominant contribution.

-The spatial distribution of the disturbance energy induced by the optimal freestream perturbation is shown in figure~\ref{fig:example_freestream_modes}.
-The velocity magnitude field (figure~\ref{fig:example_freestream_velocity}) reveals that most of the energy amplification is concentrated near the stagnation region.
-A closer inspection of the vorticity field in this area (figure~\ref{fig:example_freestream_vort_zoom}) shows that the disturbances exploit the shear generated at the stagnation point to extract energy, and are subsequently advected into the boundary layer where they continue to grow through interaction with the strong mean shear characteristic of these flows.
+The spatial distribution of the disturbances induced by the optimal freestream perturbation after $t\,U_\infty/R = 10$ of freestream forcing is shown in figure~\ref{fig:example_freestream_modes}.
+The velocity-magnitude field (figure~\ref{fig:example_freestream_velocity}) reveals that the energy amplification is concentrated near the stagnation region, where boundary modes close to the wall are excited by acoustic waves generated within the entropy layer, though their intensity decays further downstream.
+The entropy field (figure~\ref{fig:example_freestream_vort_zoom}), by contrast, shows that entropy disturbances propagate along the entropy layer induced by the bow-shock curvature and are tilted by the mean shear.